History de MIAMI

 William Brickell

-Originally from Cleveland, Ohio, William Brickell was a businessman considered one of the founding fathers of the city of Miami.
-With his neighbor and friend Julia Tuttle, they managed to convince the businessman Henry Flagler to invest in railroads and develop the rail network around Miami, which gave a large economic and tourist boost to the city.
-William Brickell's daughter, Mary Brickell, became one of the youngest real estate tycoons in Miami after the death of her father.
-The Brickell neighborhood in Downtown Miami now bears the name of this family that has greatly contributed to the development of the "Magic City".
+Originally from Cleveland, Ohio, William Brickell is a businessman considered one of the founding fathers of the city of Miami.
+Together with his neighbor and friend Julia Tuttle, they convinced businessman Henry Flagler to invest in railroads and develop the rail network around Miami, giving the city a major economic and tourist boost.
+After her father's death, William Brickell's daughter Mary Brickell became one of Miami's youngest real estate tycoons.
+The Brickell neighborhood in Miami's Downtown district now bears the name of this family, which made a major contribution to the development of the "Magic City".

 28 juillet 1896

-Miami officially becomes a municipality by the vote of its 300 inhabitants.
-John Reilly was elected as the first mayor of Miami
+Miami officially becomes a municipality through the vote of its 300 residents.
+John Reilly is elected Miami's first mayor.

 1896